wix-incubator/wix-react-tools/docs/class-decor.md

 # before

-registers a callback to be called before a class method is called
+registers a callback to be called before a class method is called. callback must return an arguments array.

 ## API